 Successful conservation often requires collaboration across organizations and political boundaries.
 TLC has a long history of partnering with other nonprofits, government agencies, and businesses to conserve wild and working lands in the Triangle, connect people with nature, and more recently, to raise the profile of conservation issues to catalyze community action.
 Learn more about our partnership projects.

 TLC actively engages with local, state and federal agencies and other conservation groups in efforts to prioritize landscapes and guide comprehensive conservation strategies.
-Planning is not glamorous, photogenic, or a lot fun to talk about, but it is the behind-the-scenes work that makes popular land protection projects happen.
+Planning is not glamorous, photogenic, or a lot of fun to talk about, but it is the behind-the-scenes work that makes popular land protection projects happen.
 Learn more about our planning efforts.